-Kyu Shiba Rikyu Gardens – a photographer’s guide
+Kyu Shiba Rikyu Gardens in Photos

 Kyu Shiba Rikyu Gardens snow lantern